sairuthik2004/QR-Code-Generator/README.md

-QR-CODE GENERATOR
+QR CODE GENERATOR

-A simple and responsive QR Code Generator built using Python.
+A simple and responsive QR Code Generator built using Python and Streamlit.
-This project allows users to easily generate QR codes for text, URLs, or any custom input.
+This project allows users to instantly generate QR codes for text, URLs, or any custom input with a smooth and interactive web UI.

 🚀 Features

--> Generate QR codes instantly
+1) Generate QR codes instantly

--> Supports text, links, and other data
+2) Supports text, links, and other data

--> Responsive UI with smooth animations
+3) Responsive UI with Streamlit

+4) Smooth animations and modern design

--> Download QR codes as image files
+5) Download QR codes as image files

--> Lightweight and easy to use
+6) Lightweight and easy to use

 🛠️ Tech Stack

 -> Python

--> Tkinter / CustomTkinter (for UI)
+-> Streamlit (for UI)

--> qrcode & Pillow libraries
+qrcode & Pillow libraries

 📦 Installation

 Clone the repository:

 -> git clone https://github.com/sairuthik2004/QR-Code-Generator.git
 cd QR-Code-Generator

 Install dependencies:

-* pip install qrcode[pil]
-* pip install pillow
+-> pip install streamlit qrcode pillow

 Run the application:

-python main.py
+-> streamlit run app.py

+(Replace app.py with your actual filename if different)

+🎯 Usage

+-> Open the Streamlit app in your browser.

+Enter text or a URL in the input field.

+Click Generate QR Code.

+Save or download the QR code as an image.